- TCA peels are used to treat acne scars, hyperpigmentation, melasma, fine lines and sun damage.

 You can schedule another TCA peel a few weeks or months after the first, depending on your skin’s reaction to the procedure.
 Once you’ve obtained your desired results, you can schedule maintenance peels every one to two years.

 Although chemical peels are generally considered safe, medium peels carry higher risks of complications than light peels do and require downtime.

 Expected side effects include swelling, itchiness and burning.
 You may experience redness or changes in skin color that last for several months after the peel.
 Very light and darker skin tones have a higher risk of postpeel hyperpigmentation and skin discoloration.

 How Much Do TCA Peels Cost?

-The cost of the procedure depends on where you live, the area you are having treated and the strength of the peel.
-With those factors in mind, TCA peels can range from $300 – $3,000.
+The cost of this procedure depends on where you live, the surface area being treated and the strength of the peel.
+The provider’s experience and the desired results desired can also increase costs.